 The spectral noise of the instrument was evaluated both in vitro and in vivo.
-Firstly, for the in fingertip whilst an occlusion cuff was applied around the basal phalanx of the finger to halt blood circulation for a period of about 5 s.
+Firstly, for the in quired sequential transmission spectra from a fingertip whilst an occlusion cuff was applied around the basal phalanx of the finger to halt blood circulation for a period of about 5 s.
 Once again this allowed us to derive difference spectra from the sequential pairs of transmission spectra to determine the spectral noise value, but it also enabled us to assess stability and repeatability over the 5-s period.
 The spectral noise level was found to be around 30 μ AU over the wavelength range of 900 to 1700 nm.
-For about 50 sequential measurements made over the 5-s period, with an exposure time of 10 ms in the multi-photo-detector, we found a spectral noise variation of around 0.5 %.
+For about 50 sequential measurements made over the 5-s period, with an exposure time of 10 ms in the multi-photo-detector, we found a spectral noise value of around 0.5 %.